-The NYU Food Lab serves as a hands-on classroom for many courses within the Department of Nutrition and Food Studies.
+The NYU Food Lab serves as a hands-on classroom for many courses within the Department of Nutrition and Food Studies and across the University.
 It is also a food and nutrition idea incubator for our faculty and student body, where local and global issues pertaining to human and planetary health are considered and possible solutions are discussed and tested.

 Learning in the Food Lab